 A tray will hold about 40 seedlings, unless otherwise dictated by the presence of cells inserts.

-It is best to grade seedlings by size group in the new tray, and to plat at even depth, especially if burying the stems.
-If any seedlings are left behind in the original tray, they then need tidying up, a bit of tapping.
+It is best to grade seedlings by size group in the new tray, and to plant at even depth, especially if burying the stems.
+If any seedlings are left behind in the original tray, they then need tidying up, with a bit of tapping.

 Always end with watering.